Episodes

 May 1 2024

 Elisha Barnes is a 4th generation peanut farmer who was born and raised in Virginia.
-His legacy includes a being raised in a strong family where agriculture was centered in their life and the seeds planted are now flourishing on his own farm, Pop Son Farm.
+His legacy includes being raised in a strong family where agriculture was centered in their life and the seeds planted are now flourishing on his own farm, Pop Son Farm.

-His partnership with Hubbard Peanut Company has been a game changer being a small farmer.
+His partnership with Hubbard Peanut Company has been a game changer as a small farmer.
 Pop Son Farm’s peanuts are the now part of the company’s success as well as philanthropic efforts to help those who are food insecure.

 In this episode, Mr. Barnes is sharing how farming has helped him stay connecting to his parents and what they taught him, the land and most importantly community.